-For this resin project, I am using bangle bracelet mold 390.
-As you can see, if you place the buttons in with the first casting, they will sink to the bottom.
-If you leave them like this, they will all be on one side of your resin bracelet.
+As you can see, if you place the buttons in the bangle bracelet mold with the first casting layer, they will sink to the bottom.
+If you leave them like this, they will all be on one side of your resin bracelet after demolding.
 In order for the buttons to ‘float’, you will need to pour a thin layer of resin first for the buttons to rest upon when you pour the second layer of resin.

 Mix an appropriate amount of resin.

 Not shown: Prep the bangle bracelet mold with a light mist of Castin’ Craft mold release and conditioner and allow to dry.

 For this casting, I knew I didn’t need much of a first layer to raise up the buttons.
 I only poured in enough to cover the bottom with a couple of millimeters of resin.

 This shows how much resin I ended up pouring into the bottom.
 I didn’t measure the amount of resin, but instead just ‘eyeballed’ to the level where I thought the resin needed to be.
 For this mold, it didn’t take much — 3 to 4 milliliters or so.

 Here’s the trick on how to make things float in resin